tktracker/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

     - **Do not allow startup key with TPM**
     - **Require startup key with TPM**

+    > [!TIP]
+    > To install BitLocker automatically and silently on a device that’s Azure AD joined and runs Windows 1809 or later, this setting must not be set to *Require startup key with TPM*.
+For more information, see [Silently enable BitLocker on devices](../protect/encrypt-devices.md#silently-enable-BitLocker-on-devices).

   - **Compatible TPM startup key and PIN**
     **Default**: Allow startup key and PIN with TPM